 Young Energy Professional of the Year Award

-The EI's Young Professionals Network is delighted to welcome entries for the fifth EI Young Energy Professional of the Year award.
-Young professionals are the next generation of energy leaders: whether you have 10 years' experience, or are a fresh graduate, we want to celebrate your contribution to the industry, and reward your innovation, drive to deliver and passion of the younger generation of energy talent.
+The EI's Young Professionals Network is delighted to welcome entries for the sixth EI Young Energy Professional of the Year award.
+Young professionals are the next generation of energy leaders and we want to celebrate your contribution to the industry and reward your innovation, drive to deliver and passion of the younger generation of energy talent.
 Applications from those with less than five years in the industry are welcome.

 For the Young Energy Professional of the Year Award, entrants are required to provide two short statements, a copy of your CV, plus a reference from your employer, client or supervisor.